Kong/lua-resty-timer-ng/README.md

 * Easy to debug
     * Get statistics such as maximum, minimum, average, and variance of the runtime for each timer.
     * Some information that is useful for debugging, such as where the timer was created and the call stack at that time.
+* If the expiration time is greater than 24 hours then the native timer is used.
+* If the expiration time is less than 100ms and not equal to `0` then the native timer is used.

 ## Statistics